HazyResearch/dimmwitted/README.md

 to run, and `-r` specifies the regularization parameter (l2).
 This will produces a model file `test/a6a.model`.

-To test this model file on test data, you can run
+To test this model on test data, you can run

     ./dw-lr-test ./test/a6a.t ./test/a6a.model ./test/a6a.output